 Proper car battery maintenance also means storing a battery properly if it’s outside of the vehicle.
 The best environment is room temperature in a well-ventilated room.
 You want to make sure that there’s no chance any gases expelled by the battery can build up in an enclosed space.
 You may also want to leave the battery on a trickle charge — using a “smart” charger.
 If it’s going to be stored for a long period in colder temperatures, its best to keep it fully charged

 Follow these battery maintenance tips and you may be able to avoid seeing those jumper cables.

+Check out all of the batteries available on NAPA Online or trust one of our 17,000 NAPA AutoCare locations for routine maintenance and repairs.
 For more information on car battery maintenance, chat with a knowledgeable expert at your local NAPA AUTO PARTS store.